Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Review registered model properties, notice Build_Number tag.](!media/../media/devops-build-outputs-02.png 'Registered model details and Build_Number tag')

 3. Open your **Datasets** section and observe the versions of the registered dataset: ```connected_car_components```.
-The latest version is the one registered by the build pipeline you have run in the previous task.
+The latest version is the one registered by the train pipeline you have run in the previous task.

     ![Review registered dataset in Azure Machine Learning studio.](media/devops-build-outputs-03.png 'Registered Datasets in Azure Machine Learning studio')